 The provisions of this Act shall come into operation on such day or days as is or are, respectively, fixed by proclamation 1.

-3. Application off-shore
+3. Application of Act off-shore

 (1) Subject to subsections (5) and (6) where any industry is carried on —